Root Canal Treatment NYC

 What causes root canal?

-There are a number of reasons why one may end up with a root canal treatment.
-The most common causes of needing a root canal treatment are:
+There are a number of reasons why one may end up with a root canal.
+The most common causes of needing a root canal are:

 - Large carries and deep recurrent decay (developed under an existing restoration) close to the nerve